How Can Canadians Stay Connected When Travelling?

 On our road trip across the country, on the way from Toronto to Vancouver I didn’t purchase out of country coverage and just kept my phone on for Pay As You Go texts.
 There were many times when we stopped enroute to find wifi service because I needed access.
 When we planned our return trip, with a short trip to Albuquerque for the Balloon Fiesta just before we left, I was looking for U.S. SIM options.
 While I knew I could always go to one of the U.S. carriers, we came across a Canadian service from Roam Mobility.

-With Roam Mobility, you purchase a SIM and a plan that covers your travel dates.
+With Roam Mobility, you purchase a SIM and look into cheap phone plans that can cover your travel dates.
 They offer daily plans with phone, text and data coverage, with rates that drop significantly after 14 days.
 If you are a snow bird, they have 3 month plans available.
 It worked out to our advantage to buy a continuous period that would cover both our Albuquerque trip and our return road trip home.
 There was no question that I wanted phone, text and data coverage ($3.95 per day for 14 days and then $1/day after that).
 The big question I debated was whether to spend another $1/day to add “partner coverage” for locations where there was no direct Roam Mobility coverage.
 Scanning the coverage map I thought I was ok without the extra coverage, but that was a wrong decision.

 It was easy to set up the SIM once installed after entering the U.S. on the day I had set my plan up to start.
 Without a hiccup I had full coverage.
 While in Albuquerque and travelling around in New Mexico, I had service when I needed it.
 It was a great start.